Wittline/apache-spark-course/README.md

 15. Click `Submit Job`

-16. job status will go from pending -> running -> success.
+16. job status will go from pending -> running -> (success or failed).

 ## Hive App